maximlishchenko/pipedrive-assignmeent/README.md

 ### Part IV:
 * Similarly, I created a __cd.yml__ file that simply logs a "Deployed!" message on any push to the main branch, which also includes the case when a pull-request is merged to main.
 ### Part V:
 * I decided to write a Dockerfile that uses a multi-stage build to separate build and production environments.
 In the build stage, all dependencies from package.json are installed, and the build script is run.
 In the production stage, the devDependencies are ignored in order to minimise the size of the final image.
-Also, the built artifacts from the built stage are copied into /dist.
+Also, the built artifacts from the build stage are copied into /dist.

   I created two docker compose files where each uses the appropriate stage from Dockerfile and runs on a different external port (3001 or 3002).